+squash Commit squash- Available choices:

+ing all - All commits into one

+language - Per language

+file - Per file

+author - Per author

-squash Commit squash- ing ap- Append trailers Trailer lines are lines that look similar to RFC 822 e-mail headpend_tr atolerssquashed ers, at the end of the otherwise free-form part of a commit commit message message, such as 'Co-authored-by:'. com- Commit message This commit message will be used instead of the combined mit_mes sage commit messages from the squashed commits.
+ap- Append trailers Trailer lines are lines that look similar to RFC 822 e-mail headpend_tr atolerssquashed ers, at the end of the otherwise free-form part of a commit

+commit message message, such as 'Co-authored-by:'.

+com- Commit message This commit message will be used instead of the combined

+mit_message commit messages from the squashed commits.